PHP and Image Processing

 ?>

 • To crop an image, you can use the imagecrop() function.
-This enables you to specify a rectangular portion of the source image to retain while discarding the rest:
+This allows you to specify a rectangular portion of the source image to retain while discarding the rest:

 <?php